AncientDefender/Group-Theory/README.md

 ### symmetric_groups-ghost_legs

-- **Dynamic Matrix Construction**: Builds and extends a matrix to represent permutations using the Amidakuji technique.
+- **Dynamic Matrix Construction**: Builds a matrix to represent permutations using the Amidakuji technique.
 - **Formatted Output**: Results are displayed with corresponding symmetric group notation and color-coded formatting.
 - **Customized Output**: Permutations are displayed in batches of 1000 with an option to view additional outputs or exit after each batch.

 ### combine_colors

 - **Dynamic Color Combinations**: Easily combine shades and colors to create custom formatting codes.
-- **Timeout**:  Uses multithreading with a timeout to handle user input by promoting prompt responds and  minimizing cases when input is delayed.
+- **Timeout**:  Uses multithreading with a timeout to ensure prompt responds and minimize cases when input is delayed.

 ## Contributing